feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **I. Fun and personality moments.** Are there details that are inherently funny, surprising, or characterful — details the creator would genuinely react to rather than just report?
 Flag these.
 Assign the named A9 technique each will use.
 The script needs these moments distributed throughout, not just at the end.

+**J. Argument-Driven Gap Identification.**

+After completing the source material audit above, read the planned argument structure and ask: what does this argument implicitly assume, compare, or lean on that did not originate in the source material?

+Check for:

+- **Implicit comparisons:** Does the argument compare the subject to something external — another institution, another era, another sport, another policy framework?
+That external point needs verification before it enters the script.
+Add all verified findings to the living fact sheet.
+- **Historical context:** Does the argument reference events, quotes, or institutional history that predate the source material?
+Verify each one independently.
+Precise attribution matters — a named quote needs a sourced origin, not a paraphrase of a paraphrase.
+- **Assumed facts:** Does the argument assume a figure, standard, or statistic that seems obvious but hasn't been checked — qualifying standards, world records, timelines, percentages?
+Verify before writing and add to the living fact sheet.
+- **Framework assumptions:** Does the argument depend on a claim about how a system works — how categories are structured, how classification operates, how a test is administered — that hasn't been explicitly sourced?
+Source it or flag it as assumed.
+- **Unverifiable assumptions:** Add to a flagged list.
+These must be either verified before entering the script, reframed as explicit speculation with appropriate hedging, or cut.

-Produce a completeness report listing every gap, missing detail, underdeveloped section, and humor technique assignment before proceeding.
+Produce a completeness report listing every gap, missing detail, underdeveloped section, humor technique assignment, and argument-driven gap before proceeding.
 Only proceed to Step 5 when the completeness audit is finished.

 ---